jpmorganchase/anu/docs/api/classes/Selection.md

 ▸ (`this`, `id`): [`Selection`](Selection.md)

-Select nodes from the childern graph(s) of selected by id and return it as a instance of Selection.
+Select nodes from the childern graph(s) of a selection by ID or list of IDs and return them as a instance of Selection.

 ##### Parameters